NetaDAOAcademy/CoiningReason/readme.md

 **Session 1.
 Currency vs Money**

 * Gaspar Feliu, "Money and Currency," from _Money and Coinage in the Middle Ages_ (ed Rory Naismith)

+* Edward Castranova, "Weirdly Normal: Virtual Economies and Virtual Money," from _Wildcat Currency: How the Virtual Money Revolution is Transforming the Economy_

 **Session 2.
 Theories of Money**